MIT

 2.THG Graduate Thesis – 24 Units

 The key activity of the summer term is the Group Project.
-The full time work in industry and thesis project culminate in mid-August.
-Students receive their Degree in the mid-September and are elegible to walk in the commencement ceremony the following June.
+The full-time work in the industry and thesis project culminate in mid-August.
+Students receive their Degree in mid-September and are eligible to walk in the commencement ceremony the following June.

 Overload and Cross Registration:

 MIT and the MEng program do not impose an upper credit limit taken beyond the required curriculum outlined above.
-Students make register any open graduate subject, or in those requring instructor or department approval, in any of the five MIT schools.
-Based on our previous experience, students are encouraged to only register for the Fall reguired classes, and if desired, undertake "overload" classes in the Spring semeser.
-These subjects cannot be used substitute the required MEng subjects.
-Students will discuss these options when they meet on registration day with the MEng program office to discuss for orientation, including registration plans.
+Students register for any open graduate subject or those requiring instructor or department approval in any of the five MIT schools.
+Based on our previous experience, students are encouraged to register only for the Fall required classes and, if desired, undertake “overload” classes in the Spring semester.
+These subjects cannot be used as substitutes for the required MEng subjects.
+Students will discuss these options when they meet with the MEng program office on registration day to discuss orientation, including registration plans.